Steve-Fenton/stevefenton.co.uk/src/pages/blog/2011/12/dependency-injection-in-php.md

 These are just a couple of suggestions.
 There are more alternatives that you should be aware of just so you know the options.

-Setter Injection: You have a method such as “setSearchProvider” that can be called to pass in a SearchProvider or fake SearchProvider for your tests.
+Setter Injection: You have a method such as "setSearchProvider" that can be called to pass in a SearchProvider or fake SearchProvider for your tests.

 Static GetInstance: This is a halfway house towards the Factory Pattern.
 You put a static method on the ExampleSearchClass that constructs the ExampleSearchClass with its dependencies…